What is solar water heating and how does it work?

 The technology is very well advanced, this is not a new "emerging technology".
 There is no point thinking "Ill wait a while, the technology s going to get much better".
 The Evacuated tube solar collectors we use are already about 94% efficient, that is they convert 94% of all the UV light (Sunlight) into heat which heats your water.
 The other 6% or so is absorbed through the glass and other losses, its a small amount.

 Note: Solar PV (for making electricity from solar) is a totally different technology.
-The efficiency of Solar PV is MUCH lower, about 15%, Most of the sunlight that falls on the solar PV panels is lost or wasted, only abour 15% is tuend into electricity.
-This is why the payback is so poor for solar PV.
+The efficiency of Solar PV is MUCH lower, about 15%, Most of the sunlight that falls on the solar PV panels is lost or wasted, only about 15% is turned into electricity.
+Therfore the payback is so poor for solar PV.

 Anyway, back to how solar water heating works, essentially the glass vacuum tubes collect the sunlight and heat water to very high temperatures.
-Our collectors will reach a maximum of 270 degrees Celcius (about 500+ Degrees F), the temperature of the fluid flowing through the collector depends on how fast the solar pump runs.
-This is why evacuated tube solar systems were chosen for 88% of the largest commercial solar systems in Canada during the ecoENERGY incentive program which ended in March 2011.
+Our collectors will reach a maximum of 270 degrees Celsius (about 500+ Degrees F), the temperature of the fluid flowing through the collector depends on how fast the solar pump runs.
+Therefore evacuated tube solar systems were chosen for 88% of the largest commercial solar systems in Canada during the Eco Energy incentive program which ended in March 2011.